rojee-thapa/rojee-thapa.github.io/pages/about-my-mentor.md

 permalink: /about-my-mentor.html

 graduate_mentor:
-  name: Jordan Bailey
+  name: Amara Eze
-  title: PhD Student, Electrical Engineering
+  title: PhD Student, Industrial and Computational Mathematics(ICM)
   image: /assets/images/graduate-student-mentor.jpg
   website: https://gradmentor.example.com
   bio: |
-    Jordan Bailey is a PhD candidate in Electrical Engineering, focused on energy-efficient neuromorphic computing.
-Her research explores how brain-inspired hardware can improve the performance and sustainability of edge AI systems and intelligent devices.
+    Amara Eze is a PhD candidate in Industrial and Computational Mathematics.
+Her research is centered on developing effective iterative algorithms to address nonlinear optimization issues, especially in the realms of healthcare and image processing within machine learning.
+One of her ongoing projects is focused on creating an algorithm to enhance disease prediction.

-    Beyond the lab, Jordan has been a hands-on mentor—guiding me through research, publishing, and grad school preparation.
-Her support has been instrumental in helping me grow both technically and professionally, always encouraging thoughtful problem-solving and a deeper understanding of the field.
+    She has also sharedher research findings at numerous conferences both nationally and internationally, including in Paris, France.
+She is well-versed in various machine learning techniques such as ELM, SVM,and kNN.

 faculty_mentor:
-  name: Dr. Elijah Freeman
+  name: Dr. Olaniyi Iyiola
-  title: Professor Emeritus, Tuskegee University
+  title: Professor Iyiola, Morgan State University
   image: /assets/images/faculty-mentor.jpg
   website: https://facultymentor.example.com
   bio: |